gustofied/P2Engine/README.md

 **Tools**

-Agents use standard tools like transfer_funds, check_balance, and reward_agent.
+Agents use standard tools like transfer_funds, check_balance, and reward_agent, see [ledger_tools.py](p2engine/tools/ledger_tools.py).
 The system automatically tracks all financial activity during conversations and rollouts.

 **Incentive Alignment**

-Through the evaluators in P2Engine, Agents earn rewards for quality work during a rollout.
+Through the evaluators in P2Engine, agents earn rewards for quality work during a rollout.

 **Audit Trails**